OpSlimepc/Data-Professional-Survey---Analysis-Report/README.md

 12. Important Factors for New Job

 ### Data Cleaning Process
+Data cleaning and preprocessing were conducted using Microsoft Excel prior to visualization in Power BI.
-The following steps were performed to prepare the survey dataset for analysis:
+The following steps were performed:
 1. Removed Unnecessary Columns
 - Columns that are empty and those not relevant to the analysis were deleted to reduce noise and improve clarity in the data model.
 2. Renamed Columns